 When Beauty Meets Health: 5 Ingredients to Avoid

 Full disclosure: I’m a Beautycounter consultant — a company whose mission is to get safer products into the hands of everyone.
+Shop here.
 Beautycounter has banned over 1,500 ingredients from their products (aka The Never List™).
-Email me at email@example.com to join the mission!
+Email me at firstname.lastname@example.org to join the mission!

 Does healthy equate beauty?
 Does beauty equate healthy?
 When I posed these two questions to myself, a lot of stereotypes and assumptions popped into my mind.
 We’ve been trained to think a toned body means a woman is gorgeous.
 It’s the same with perfectly done make-up — she must be glowing on the inside too.

 As we break down these thought patterns, another issue arises though: Are our beauty and personal care products healthy for us?
 Or are they causing us harm?

 There’s nothing I want more than to look at any woman and know for a fact that every product she puts on her body isn’t contributing to hormonal and reproductive issues, cancer, allergies or chronic illness.
 I want to feel secure that in those 26 seconds it takes her skin to absorb the chemicals (Don’t be afraid of this word, even water is a chemical — H2O!) in her personal care products that those ingredients aren’t doing more harm than good.

 Unfortunately, this isn’t always the case.